Extrusion: Metal

-Magnesium and aluminium alloys usually have a 0.75 μm RMS or better surface finish.
+Magnesium and aluminum alloys usually have a 0.75 μm RMS or better surface finish.
 Titanium and steel can achieve a 3 μm RMS.

 In 1950, Ugine Séjournet, of France, invented a process which uses glass as a lubricant for extruding steel.
 The Ugine-Sejournet, or Sejournet, process is now used for other materials that have melting temperatures higher than steel or that require a narrow range of temperatures to extrude, such as the platinum-iridium alloy used to make kilogram mass standards.
 The process starts by heating the materials to the extruding temperature and then rolling it in glass powder.
 The glass melts and forms a thin film, 20 to 30 mils (0.5 to 0.75 mm), in order to separate it from chamber walls and allow it to act as a lubricant.
 A thick solid glass ring that is 0.25 to 0.75 in (6 to 18 mm) thick is placed in the chamber on the die to lubricate the extrusion as it is forced through the die.
 A second advantage of this glass ring is its ability to insulate the heat of the billet from the die.
 The extrusion will have a 1 mil thick layer of glass, which can be easily removed once it cools.

 Another breakthrough in lubrication is the use of phosphate coatings.
 With this process, in conjunction with glass lubrication, steel can be cold extruded.
 The phosphate coat absorbs the liquid glass to offer even better lubricating properties.